Permian Gas Starts Flowing Via Matterhorn Pipeline in Texas

 The Permian is the most prolific U.S. oil patch and natural gas output is a plentiful — and growing — byproduct of fracking there.
 But until now, a lack of pipeline capacity connecting it with the Gulf Coast and Southern California has meant prices at Waha have at times gone negative — in others words, producers have effectively been paying to get rid of the fuel.

-A representative for Whitewater Midstream, which operates Matterhorn, didn’t immediately respond to a request for comment.
+Whitewater Midstream, which developed Matterhorn through a joint venture with EnLink Midstream, Devon Energy, and MPLX, didn’t respond to a request for comment.

 Want more news?
 Listen to today's daily briefing below or go here for more info: